WFBC-FM: HD3 (The Fan Upstate)

-WFBC-HD3 relays programming originated from WORD 950 and WYRD (AM) 1330, which carries CBS Sports Radio.
-In addition to the AM signals, CBS Sports Radio programming is heard on three FM translators across the market via WFBC-HD3: W246BU in Spartanburg, which moved from 97.1 FM in Spartanburg to 97.7 on August 19, 2016; as of February 8, 2017, the translator is licensed to serve Greenville, South Carolina, and the call sign was changed to W249DL.
+WFBC-FM HD3 airs programming which carry the Infinity Sports Network and the BetQL Network.
+"The Fan Upstate" is heard on two FM translators across the market via WFBC-FM HD3: W246BU in Spartanburg, which moved from 97.1 FM in Spartanburg to 97.7 on August 19, 2016; as of February 8, 2017, the translator is licensed to serve Greenville, South Carolina, and the call sign was changed to W249DL.
 In Spartanburg, a translator, W246CV signed on the 97.1 frequency early in 2017, providing FM coverage across the Spartanburg portion of the market.
 A third translator, W290BW 105.9, once served the eastern part of the Greenville area.

+HD4 (Magic)

+WFBC-FM HD4 previously relayed the adult contemporary format of 106.3 WSPA-FM, and prior to that, the news/talk format of 106.3 WYRD-FM.
+WYRD's talk format moved to 98.9 on March 28, 2023, and was switched with the adult contemporary format.
+Since the 106.3 signal did not reach Asheville, this HD channel provided some over-the-air coverage to Asheville, along with Audacy's audio stream elsewhere within the US.
+When WSPA-FM was sold and flipped to Regional Mexican on April 1, 2024, the HD4 channel continued airing the adult contemporary format along with WYRD-HD2.

 Morning show

 The "Hawk and Tom Morning Show" is hosted by Hawk Harrison, Tom Steele, Torry Seward, and Kato Keller.
 It features Torture Tuesday, The Second Date Update and Crank Calls with Thelma Holister, Cecil B. Holister and Mumbleman as primary characters.
 The Hawk and Tom Show has been broadcasting since April 13, 1997, and for two years before that as the Hawk and Marty Show.

 Hawk and Tom hosted the Upstate Race for the Cure each year from 1997–2006 and helped to raise money for Susan G. Komen for the Cure.

 In 2008 they began hosting the Children's Miracle Network's Radiothon to raise money for the Greenville Hospital System's Children's Hospital.
 For the 2008 Radiothon they set a new record raising $210,000 for the Greenville Hospital System's Children's Hospital.
 In 2009 they raised $260,000 for the Greenville Hospital System's Children's Hospital.